Will My Spouse’s Credit Score Change My Loan Options?

 Loan Options with Flexible Credit Requirements

 The truth is this, you might have more loan options than you think.
 Each person’s financial situation is different, so it’s important to speak with a Mortgage Advisor about your specific needs.
-However, PRM has multiple resources that can help get you started on your journey toward homeownership.
+However, PacRes has multiple resources that can help get you started on your journey toward homeownership.
+Contact a Mortgage Advisor to learn more about your options.

 Do Credit Pulls Lower Our Scores?